whpthomas/open_bvm_ventilator/README.md

 #### A4988 Jumper Settings

 Jumpers are used on the MSJ header to set the microstep resolution.
-The default software configuration is to place a jumper across MS1 and MS2 for 1/8 microstep resolution.
+The default configuration is to place a jumper across MS1 and MS2 for 1/8 microstep resolution.

 MS1|MS2|MS3|Microstep Resolution
 ----|----|----|----